 Family Emergency Response

 Disaster affects hundreds of thousands of people every year.
 It may happen at your local Navy installation.
 It may happen to you.
-Family Emergency Response is the quick response provided to commands, personnel and families when they are faced with crisis situations such as natural or manmade disasters, loss of life, disaster evacuation or war.
+Family Emergency Response is the quick response provided to commands, personnel, and families when they are faced with crises such as natural or manmade disasters, loss of life, disaster evacuation, or war.
 In the midst or aftermath of an incident, FFSC team members strive to provide the following based on the event:

 - Setting up a 24-hour Emergency Family Assistance Center, if needed

-- Manning the Assistance Center with Fleet & Family Support staff and other agency staff, as needed
+- Staffing the Assistance Center with Fleet & Family Support staff and other agency staff, as needed

 - Crisis intervention

 Are you and your family ready for an emergency?